In release 4.1 MySQL introduces spatial extensions, which allow generation, storage and analysis of geographic features. This chapter describes:

 Buffer(Geometry g, double d):Geometry

-A geometry that represents all points whose distance from g is less than or equal to distance of d.
+is less than or equal to distance of d.

 ConvexHull(Geometry g):Geometry